runeh/typical-fetch/README.md

 ### todo

+- sanity check parser.
+Choke if a parser is registered already
-- parser for text or whatever
+- parser for text
 - error if both parse and parseBody
 - pass response to mappers?
-- Wrap response in a proxy that throws if you try to edit/call it?
+That seems good if you need to know redirect url or some header or whatever
+- `.baseUrl(` should support function
 - can parseJson just add two parsers? one for text->unknown and then the user provided one?
 - Add kitchen sink tests